 (5) worked with community building to start building a database of lab-specific meta-data

 - The Project Management Committee has started to manage several ongoing projects and are in the process of making our policies official.
-Nick Coles and Chris are now project managers for the face perception study, Hannah Moshontz is the project manager for the stereotype threat study, and the committee is working to identify individuals interested in taking on a project management role for the object orientation study, the gendered nature of prejudice study, and the trolley problems study!
-(Email email@example.com if you are interested!)
+Nick Coles and Chris are now project monitors for the face perception study, Hannah Moshontz is the project monitor for the stereotype threat study, and the committee is working to identify individuals interested in taking on a project management role for the object orientation study, the gendered nature of prejudice study, and the trolley problems study!
+(Email firstname.lastname@example.org if you are interested!)

 - The Ethics Committee has drafted ethics review guidelines that we will use during the study selection process and will share them with the PSA network for feedback soon.
 The Ethics Committee has also begun pairing ethics committee members with each PSA study to serve as a dedicated contributor focused on IRB and ethical issues through the full life-cycle of each project.